-The consulting company will be in charge of channelling all the programme funds and all the financial management at the national and district levels.
-Financial management and financial administration is done following the regular MFA Finland consulting company contract model; i.e. the selected consulting company will finance the program implementation and invoice the incurred costs from MFA Finland following the MFA Finland's Standard Terms of Payment of Fees and Reimbursement of Costs.
+The consulting company is in charge of channelling all the programme funds and all the financial management at the national and district levels.
+Financial management and financial administration is done following the regular MFA Finland consulting company contract model; i.e. the selected consulting company finances the Programme implementation and invoices the incurred costs from MFA Finland following the MFA Finland's Standard Terms of Payment of Fees and Reimbursement of Costs.